dyra-12/cognitive-load-analysis/docs/methodology.md

 - Only anonymized behavioral data were recorded.
 - No raw content, keystrokes, or identifiable information stored.
 - Participants could withdraw at any point.
+- The study was classified as IRB-exempt (minimal-risk behavioral research).
-- IRB approval obtained before data collection.
+- Institutional ethics screening confirmed exemption status prior to data collection.

 ## 8. Summary